 If you can do this, you will not have to purchase an additional seat.

-Is There a Weight Limit for Airline Passengers?
+There is No Weight Limit for Airline Passengers

 Airlines do not necessarily require their passengers to meet any weight restrictions.

 If a passenger will clearly require the use of two seats, then they will be asked to purchase an additional seat.